-There’s just something about mascara that works wonders for uplifting your overall appearance.
+There's just something about mascara that works wonders for uplifting your overall appearance.
 This one simple makeup product can awaken your eyes and effortlessly give you a more youthful and energized look.
-You can get gorgeous lashes, minus the harmful chemicals with our picks for the best natural mascara brands—plus what ingredients to avoid.
+You can get gorgeous lashes, minus the harmful chemicals with our picks for the best natural mascaras—plus what ingredients to avoid.

 Applying mascara correctly will make your eyes pop, and that’s what we’re all after, isn’t it?
 Taking the time to do more than just swiping the wand over your lashes is bound to bring you better results.
 Once you get the hang of it, it shouldn’t be difficult at all!